 Install or update Acronis Bootable Components, Bootable Media Builder, and Agent for Linux on a Linux system with necessary closed-source kernel modules.
 Add the module names to the RHEL_PREDEF_LIST list in the /usr/lib/Acronis/mkard.sh script, execute the script as root, and build a new bootable media by using Bootable Media Builder

-You may need to update the media in the following cases:
+You may need to create or update the media in the following cases:

 - You have a newer version of Acronis Backup with significantly changed functionality